How to Learn Japanese through Anywhere Immersion

 - Because I’ve poured everything I’ve learned over the past two decades about language acquisition into Master Japanese.

-- Because we should be spending your time actually acquiring Japanese, not wasting time looking for the right methods, materials, and tools.
+- Because you should be spending your time actually acquiring Japanese, not wasting time looking for the right methods, materials, and tools.

 - Because you get super sweet reader-only bonuses like free lifetime updates, 12 cheat sheets, and 3+ hours of interviews with language learning all-stars, authors, and language learning experts.